Right from the first time I stepped on a motorbike - I was hooked.

-I don’t know who came up with “patience is a virtue” - but the waiting sucks.
+I don’t know who came up with “patience is a virtue” - but the waiting was horrible.

 With nothing else to do - I started modifying the bike to keep myself busy.
 This is what I did.

 Removed the weird protection rack in front of the back wheel.
 This protects a saree from getting caught between the wheel.
-Right.
-No need for that.
+No need for that!

-It was also the perfect time to actually learn something about the bike.
-Because I literally knew shit.
+It was also the perfect time to learn something about the bike.
+Because I literally knew nothing.

 Everyday I went to the mechanics shop to get lessons.
 We started with the basics.
 Get the motorbike on mid-stand.
-Sounds easy huh?
+Sounds fairly easy.
 Well, it’s not.
 It took an embarrassing two hours before I finally mastered the technique to get it on mid-stand.
 Bravo!
-Lesson 1 complete.
+Lesson 1 was complete.

-We always had to be on the look-out for police though.
+During the classes, we were always on the look-out for police.
 All the motorbike repair shops had the bikes parked on the streets.
-The shops were simply so tiny they couldn’t fit any bikes inside.
-But, this was against the rules.
-So the police entered our street once or twice every day with a couple of tow trucks.
+The shops were so small that they couldn’t fit any bikes inside.
+But, parking them on the street was against the rules.
+So the police entered the street once or twice every day with a couple of tow trucks.
 They would randomly seize bikes that were parked there.
-The owner would only get the bike back after paying a hefty fine.
+Its owner would then have to pay a hefty fine to get it back.

 At some point I realised I needed a Carnet to enter Myanmar and several other countries on my list.
 After some searching online, I found the procedure (or so I thought) and applied for an ATA-Carnet.
 The issuing authority of an ATA-carnet in India is FICCI (Federation of Indian Chambers of Commerce & Industry).

 Just to make sure my application got through, I paid them a visit.
-A very friendly woman there told me I was applying for the wrong papers though.
+A very friendly woman there told me I was applying for the wrong papers.
 It wasn’t the ATA-Carnet I needed, but a Carnet-de-Passage.
-She gave me the contact details of the WIAA (Western India Automobile Association) which is only stationed in Mumbai.
+She gave me the contact details of the WIAA (Western India Automobile Association) which is stationed in Mumbai.

-A woman picks up - she tells me she can get me the Carnet-de-Passage I need.
-And I’m in luck, because the chairman of the WIAA happens to be in Delhi the very next day!
-She emails me a list of documents I need to bring.
-Oh and cash.
-Like a lot.
+A woman picked up and told me she can get me the Carnet-de-Passage I need.
+Moreover, she told me, I’m in luck, because the chairman of the WIAA happens to be in Delhi the very next day!
+She emailed me a list of documents I had to bring.
+And cash.
+Lots of cash.

-I manage to get part of the money and all the required documents ready within 24 hours.
-So the next day I’m meeting Mr. Dossa at a hotel’s restaurant at Connaught Place, in Central Delhi.
+I managed to get part of the money and all the required documents ready within 24 hours.
+So the next day I met Mr. Dossa at a hotel’s restaurant at Connaught Place, in Central Delhi.

-He is quite surprised to see my face and makes inquiries about my age, country, job and stresses that I should find an Indian boy to marry.
-He cannot get his head around the fact that nobody has ever proposed to me.
+He was quite surprised to see my face and made all sorts of inquiries about my age, country and job.
+Next, he spend a significant amount of time stressing that I should find an Indian boy to marry.
+He could not get his head around the fact that nobody ever proposed to me.
 Not ever?
 No, Mr. Dossa.
 And thank you very much for pointing that out.

-Then we get down to business.
-I show him the paperworks and hand him a gigantic stack of money.
+Then we got down to business.
+I showed him the paperworks and handed him a gigantic stack of money.
 100,000 rupees in cash.
-He doesn’t blink and shoves the money in his pocket without even counting it.
+He didn’t even blink and shoved the money in his pocket without even counting it.

-We both order a massive thali and chitchat about his family and career.
-He insists I don’t pay for lunch and we agree to meet the following week so he can hand me the Carnet-de-Passage.
-In return, I then have to hand him another 200,000 rupees in cash as security deposit.
-The moment I’ll come back to India with the motorbike, that money will be refunded to me.
-In theory.
+We both ordered a massive thali and chitchatted about his family and career.
+He insisted I didn’’t pay for lunch and we agreed to meet the following week so he could hand me the Carnet-de-Passage.
+In return, I then had to hand him another 200,000 rupees in cash as security deposit.
+To get that security deposit back (in theory), I had to bring the bike back to India within a years time.